CharanSriramUni/Portfolio/README.md

 Styling is done using Water.css (hands-off styling).

 The server is containerized in a small Dockerfile and I've included the fly.toml file for reference.

-If you want to deploy your own version of the site, just add a "secure.json" file to the src folder in the following format:
+The notes directory is meant to contain HTML pages for blog posts/notes.
+I've added a cool little feature to "password" protect certain files- just add a "secure.json" file to the src folder in the following format:
 ```
 {
     "secure.filename.html": "password"
 }
 ```
-This lets you include weak "password" protected files with links that expire in an hour- it's just a fun way to keep my notes accessible and reward those who can guess what passwords I'd pick.
+Prepending a file with "secure." and adding it to the notes folder/secure.json file lets you include weak "password" protected files with links that expire in an hour.
+It's just a fun way to keep my notes accessible and reward those who can guess what passwords I'd pick.
+As a rule of thumb, I try to make them one word long and related to the contents of the note/post.